How do I stop second-guessing myself?

 After she would eventually make a decision, she would find herself preoccupied by all the what if’s (What if we had chosen direction B?
 What if X wouldn’t have happened? etc).
-She would toss and turn at night (and feel distracted at his desk during the day) by thoughts of whether he could have made a better choice.
+She would toss and turn at night (and feel distracted at her desk during the day) by thoughts of whether she could have made a better choice.

 In other words, Sarah couldn’t stop ruminating.